 Siddharth's Final Take

 So that then is the all-new Mahindra Thar.
-I expect pricing to range between ₹ 9.75 lakh and ₹ 13.5 lakh (ex-showroom).
-The launch is on October 2 2020 as we have already shared with you.
+The Thar us priced at ₹ 9.80 lakh going all the way up to ₹ 13.75 lakh.
+So, shelling out just a little more than ₹ 10 lakh for a 4x4 with great off-road capabilities is pretty good a price but yes the top-end model is pretty steep when it comes to pricing.
 What I have been doing today leaves me with wanting more.
 More hard-core off-road madness, more adventure and more time with this tyke.
 And seeing our initial first look videos we have feedback that buyers in South Africa are desperately waiting for this one - since many love the old one down there too!
 I think that Mahindra has the potential to go even plusher and offer us a glitzier version of the Thar still.
 The family - and yes it should be a family - has plenty of room to grow.
 And if I were Mahindra and Mahindra I would waste no time in ensuring the family procreates quickly!